selimssevgi/learning/java/books/effective_java_notes.md

 Item 6: Eliminate obsolete object references
 Item 7: Avoid finalizers

+Item 8: Obey the general contract when overriding equals Item 9: Always override hashCode when you override equals
+Item10: Always override toString
+Item11: Override clone juduciously
+Item12: Consider implementing Comparable

+Item13: Minimize the accessibility of classes and members
+Item14: In public classes, use accessor methods, not public fields
+Item15: Minimize mutability
+Item16: Favor composition over inheritance
+Item17: Design and document for inheritance or else prohibit it
+Item18: Prefer interface to abstract classes
+Item19: Use interfaces only to define types
+Item20: Prefer class hierarchies to tagged classes
+Item21: Use function objects to represent strategies
+Item22: Favor static member classes over nonstatic

 ### Chapter 1
 - A few fundamental principles:
   - Clarity and simplicity are of paramount importance.
   - The user of a module should never be surprised by its behavior.